Gifting assets to your grandchildren can do more than help your descendants get a good start in life; it can also reduce the...Read more

 Taking care of a parent can be a full-time job.
 Children may have to give up paying jobs in order to provide care to aging parents.
 Unfortunately, caregiving is usually unpaid work.
 Parents who want to compensate a child who takes on the burden of caregiving may do so in one of several ways.

 - Caregiver Agreements.
 Caregiver agreements are an increasingly popular way to ensure a caregiver child is compensated for the child's work.
 A caregiver agreement (also called a personal care contract) is a contract between a parent and a child (or other family member) in which the parent agrees to reimburse the child for caring for the parent.
 These agreements have many benefits.
 They provide a way to reward the family member doing the work.
 They can help alleviate tension between family members by making sure caregiving is fairly compensated.
 In addition, they can be a be a key part of Medicaid planning, helping to spend down savings so that the parent might more easily be able to qualify for Medicaid long-term care coverage, if necessary.
 The downside to caregiver agreements is that the income is taxable.
-For more information on caregiver agreements, click here.
-Note that such agreements should not be drawn up without the help of a qualified elder law attorney.
+Note that such agreements should not be drawn up without the help of your attorney.

 - Estate Plan.
 A parent can leave a caregiver child an additional amount in the parent's will or trust.
 The problem with this method of compensation is that it can lead to conflict between siblings or other family members.
 If a parent chooses to go this route, it is important that the parent explain his or her reasoning to any other children or family members that might be upset.
 Communication between the family members can prevent problems later.
 In addition, to avoid any appearance of undue influence, the parent should not involve the child in drafting the estate plan.
 For more information on preventing a will contest, click here.